Rafael Devers Player Props: Red Sox vs. Tigers

 Rafael Devers At The Plate

-- Devers has driven in a run in 47 games this year (43.1%), including 19 games with more than one RBI (17.4%).
-He has also driven home three or more of his team's runs in eight contests.
+- Devers has driven home a run in 47 games this year (42.7%), including more than one RBI in 17.3% of his games and producing three or more of his team's runs on eight occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.